NubeIO/rubix-ce-docs/docs/rubix-ce/wires/overview.md

 # Flow Program

 **Flow Program** is essentially a collection of nodes and their interconnected wired connections that collectively form a complete program.
 Each node represents a specific function or logic block, and the connections between nodes define how data flows and how operations are performed within the program.
-By organizing and configuring nodes in a meaningful way, users can create comprehensive programs tailored to their specific needs, leveraging the flexibility and versatility of the Wires platform.
+By organizing and configuring nodes in a meaningful way, users can create comprehensive programs tailored to their specific needs, leveraging the flexibility and versatility of Wires.

 # Editor Overview